-Pavement classification number (PCN) - A number expressing the bearing strength of a pavement for unrestricted operations.
+Pavement classification rating (PCR) - A number expressing the bearing strength of a pavement.

 Point-in-space (PinS) approach - The point-in-space approach is based on GNSS and is an approach procedure designed for helicopter only.
 It is aligned with a reference point located to permit subsequent flight manoeuvring or approach and landing using visual manoeuvring in adequate visual conditions to see and avoid obstacles.